ZsofiaK/masterthesis/README.md

 ## Tutorials
 The directory includes completed notebooks of tutorials related to Python libraries used in the study.

-## Experimentation
-The directory includes pilot notebooks and script for testing the modules used in the final pipeline.

 ## Implementation
 The directory includes the following sub-folders:

+### EDA
+The directory includes material related to Exploratory Data Analysis on the used datasets, most importantly Animal Kingdom (https://github.com/sutdcv/Animal-Kingdom).

+### Experimentation
+The directory includes pilot notebooks and script for testing the modules used in the final pipeline.

+### Modules
+The directory includes a collection of custom modules used in the pipeline.

+### Pipeline
+The directory includes notebook relating to each step of the pipeline (frame selection, feature extraction, action recognition).

+### Additional directories
+Auxilliary directories including generated figures and assets relating to the used datasets.